boringops-hq/boringops-hq.github.io/index.md

 - **Discipline**: Enforce consistency, standards, and stewardship.
 - **Principle**: Recognize innovation thrives when the foundation is solid.

-**This is the unglamorous foundation that makes everything else possible**.
+This is the unglamorous foundation that makes everything else possible.

 We call it **BoringOps**.